c-kendrick/SkyFactions2/README.md

 ## 🏗️ Core Architecture & Technical Highlights

 ### 1. Spatial Logic & Grid Generation
-Island generation is not randomized; it utilizes a deterministic, expanding grid algorithm to ensure sky-islands never overlap and maintain exact chunk alignments.
+Island generation is not randomised; it utilises a deterministic, expanding grid algorithm to ensure sky-islands never overlap and maintain exact chunk alignments.
 * **Grid Mathematics:** Calculates `row`, `col`, and target vectors using a fixed `distance = 120` block offset to dynamically assign coordinates to new factions.
-* **WorldEdit Integration:** Utilizes the `ClipboardReader` and `EditSession` APIs to programmatically load and paste `.schem` files directly into the world memory space without blocking the main server thread.
+* **WorldEdit Integration:** Utilises the `ClipboardReader` and `EditSession` APIs to programmatically load and paste `.schem` files directly into the world memory space without blocking the main server thread.

 ### 2. Region Protection & Sub-Claiming
 Land management hooks deeply into the **WorldGuard API** to dynamically create, modify, and assign permissions to 3D spatial boundaries.
-* **Chunk-Based Math:** Converts standard coordinates into chunk-aligned block vectors (`minX = chunk.getX() << 4`) to generate precise `ProtectedCuboidRegion` objects.
+* **Chunk-Based Maths:** Converts standard coordinates into chunk-aligned block vectors (`minX = chunk.getX() << 4`) to generate precise `ProtectedCuboidRegion` objects.
-* **Hierarchical Regions:** Utilizes WorldGuard's `setParent()` methodology to link newly claimed chunks to the faction's master region, allowing for inherited flags (PvP rules, greeting messages) across a continuously expanding territory.
+* **Hierarchical Regions:** Utilises WorldGuard's `setParent()` methodology to link newly claimed chunks to the faction's master region, allowing for inherited flags (PvP rules, greeting messages) across a continuously expanding territory.

 ### 3. Role-Based Access Control (RBAC)
 Internal faction management relies on a strict, custom-built hierarchy that dictates permission levels independent of the server's global permission nodes.